-Also, you can check the terrain at low tide to see where any obstacles or gullies or any other hidden dangers that may be hiding when the water is up.
+Also, you can check the terrain at low tide to see where any obstacles or gullies or any other hidden dangers may be hiding when the water is up.
 If the water is generally crystal clear, you can see the dangers through the water.
 Sometimes though, the water can be murky to start with and clearer as you walk out, especially around the South East of Kent where I live.

-The two types of waders we are going to be covering are the standard all in one Wellington boot waders, and the breathable stocking foot type waders.
+The two types of waders we are going to be covering are the standard all-in-one Wellington boot waders and the breathable stocking foot-type waders.